olehyev138/diverst-devv/docs/devops/deployment.md

 The Diverst frontend is a React application hosted statically through S3.

 Terraform manages & creates a bucket for static web hosting with a name in the form: `<env-name>-frontend-<random-postfix`.
-The name is outputted by Terraform.
+The name is recorded in the secure note.

-We use a random postfix to avoid name conflicts (as S3 buckets exist in a global namespace).

 To deploy the frontend, we simply need to build the frontend and then upload it to the S3 bucket.
 This process is managed & automated with the `deploy-frontend` script.